-4 Six total Quantitative Skills/Laboratory Science Experience credits are required for Occupational Development Degree and General Education Core.
-At least one college-level mathematics course must be selected from: MAT 115; MAT 145; or MAT 120.
-Students may complete the six credit requirement with a second college-level mathematics course or select a laboratory science course from the following: SCI 110; SCI 120; or SCI 201.

-5 To fulfill Social Science Course requirements for Occupational Development and General Education Core Degree select from EC 102 SS 201, SS 210, PSYC 200, or PSYC 215.

-6 Must provide documentation of West Virginia Department of Education and the Bureau of Apprenticeship and Training "Child Development Specialist" completion to have credit recorded immediately prior to graduation.

-7 Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency.

-8 A letter must be received from employer to verify this employment.

-9 Maximum of 2,400 contact hours of on-the-job training, converted to credit hours on a ratio of 200:1, can be counted toward the A.A.S. degree.
+- 1 Students may enter this program with no prior experience, but must complete approved Child Development Apprenticeship before being eligible for graduation. - 2 Child Development Associate (CDA) may fulfill 12 credit hours of electives in Occupational Component Electives, otherwise contact advisor for selecting course to fulfill this requirement. - 3 Fulfills Mountwest General Education and State Communication Skills requirement for Occupational Development Degree.
+ENL 101 has a prerequisite of placement in 100-level English or a co-requisite of ENL 095.
+Students must complete ENL 101 with a "C" or better to graduate. - 4 Six total Quantitative Skills/Laboratory Science Experience credits are required for Occupational Development Degree and General Education Core.
+At least one college-level mathematics course must be selected from: MAT 120.
+Students may complete the six credit requirement with a second college-level mathematics course or select a laboratory science course from the following: SCI 110; SCI 120; or SCI 201. - 5 To fulfill Social Science Course requirements for Occupational Development and General Education Core Degree select from EC 102 SS 201, SS 210, PSYC 200, or PSYC 215. - 6 Must provide documentation of West Virginia Department of Education and the Bureau of Apprenticeship and Training "Child Development Specialist" completion to have credit recorded immediately prior to graduation. - 7 Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency.
+8 A letter must be received from employer to verify this employment. - 9 Maximum of 2,400 contact hours of on-the-job training, converted to credit hours on a ratio of 200:1, can be counted toward the A.A.S. degree.

-1 Students may enter this program with no prior experience, but must complete approved Child Development Apprenticeship before being eligible for graduation.

-2 Child Development Associate (CDA) may fulfill 12 credit hours of electives in Occupational Component Electives, otherwise contact advisor for selecting course to fulfill this requirement.

-3 Fulfills Mountwest General Education and State Communication Skills requirement for Occupational Development Degree.
-ENL 111 has a prerequisite of placement in 100-level English or a co-requisite of ENL 095.
-Students must complete ENL 111 with a "C" or better to graduate.
+Our mission is to prepare students for careers, civic responsibility and life-long learning.